Amy O'Neill

 Amy O'Neill is an American actress.
-She started as a child actress in 1984, appearing in several sitcoms before a 30-episode run as pregnant teen Molly Stark on The Young and the Restless in 1986.
-She may be best known for her role as high-schooler Amy Szalinski in the 1989 Disney film, Honey, I Shrunk the Kids, for which she was nominated for a Young Artist Award.
-She retired from acting in the 1990s, joined a circus-style entertainment troupe, appeared in documentaries about her childhood roles, and returned to acting with two short films and a television episode in the late 2010s.
+Starting her career as a child actress in 1984, she appears in several sitcoms and is best known for her role as Molly Stark on The Young and the Restless in 1986 as well as high schooler Amy Szalinski in the 1989 Disney film Honey, I Shrunk the Kids and its 1992 sequel Honey, I Blew Up the Kid.
+In the 1990s she joined a circus-style entertainment troupe, appeared in documentaries about her childhood roles, and returned to acting with two short films and a television episode in the late 2010s.

 Early life

 O'Neill was born in Pacific Palisades, California, the daughter of Virginia, an art school director, and Thomas O'Neill, a Los Angeles construction company owner.